gbr/nitrile/README.md

 TODOs too far into the future to tell:

 * Use Passport.js recipe for Google (LinkedIn?
 SO?) auth and do 10-12 for login
+* add DB saga (pull in mongoose and mongoDB or maybe rethinkdb, hook into async flow)
 * Do 10-12 for settings page
 * Do 10-12 for document type selection page
 * Do 10-12 for cover letter edit page